 sense of the word.

-Normally I’d say we probably won’t see another other ethnicity in
+Normally I’d say we probably won’t see any other ethnicity than Black of Hispanic in

 the White House, but I have to keep an eye on LA Gov. Bobby